If You Got Pushed Off a Cliff Today, Where Would Your Assets Be Tomorrow?

-1. Living Trust – gain control, asset protection, & preclusion of unnecessary taxes; designated a trustworthy (no pun) Trustee.
+1. Living Trust – gain control, asset protection, & preclusion of unnecessary taxes; ensuring asset protection for your beneficiaries.

 2. Assignment of Property – place all of your property into the trust, and avoid costs & headache associated with probate.